tahoe-lafs/magic-folder/docs/invites.rst

 Invitation Process
 ==================

-Suppose Alice wants to invite Bob to a folder "foo".
+Suppose Alice wants to collaborate with Bob and wish to share files.
 These are the steps Alice would take.

+0. Alice creates a magic-folder with a name, say "foo".
+She then proceeds to "invite" Bob to the folder.
+Only Alice as the creator of the folder can invite other people into the folder.

 1. Alice would create an unlinked directory and get the write cap.
 This directory would form the "DMD" of the folder.
 Let us call it `dmd_write_cap`.